Music sets an emotional scene, so getting the right music for your business is crucial.

 Music services like Muzak and DMX work with PROs to get licenses for a wide range of background music — a soundtrack played in spaces where the patrons may not pay attention exclusively to each song.
 Some music services charge a flat monthly subscription fee based on how many commercial spaces are expected to have access to the catalog.

-It is important to note that streaming services, like Pandora or Spotify, have commercial versions that you can subscribe to, but having a standard personal subscription does not qualify you to make a playlist and broadcast it in your business.
+It is important to note that some personal streaming services, like Pandora or Spotify, have commercial versions you can subscribe to.
+But having a standard personal subscription does not qualify you to make a playlist and broadcast it in your business.

-How to Get a License Step by Step
+Potential Ways to Get a License: Step by Step

-Before you start playing music in a commercial setting, you need the right license for the songs you want.
-A typical process looks like this:
+Before you start playing music in a commercial setting, you need the right licenses for the songs you want.
+A typical process might include:

 1. Research PROs

-PROs hold copyrights for the song’s composition, the song’s recording, or both.
+Music publishing PROs administer public performance licensing for a song’s composition.
 Several of these organizations are active, including the following:

-Most will have a list of protected artists or songs plainly visible, but some have search functions available.
-If you have a specific artist or song in mind, ensure that the PRO you’re considering can provide the access you need.
+Most will have a list of represented publishers, songwriters, and songs plainly visible, but some have search functions available.
+If you have a specific artist or song in mind, ensure that the PROs you’re considering can provide the access you need.
+Remember, many songs have multiple writers and are usually affiliated with different PROs.

 This step shouldn’t take long, and there is no fee associated with the work.